Ely and St Ives Railway: Origins

-The East Anglian Railway soon acquired the Ely and Huntingdon Railway, but it did not consider that progressing the completion of the Ely and Huntingdon scheme was worthwhile, and it allowed the powers to lapse.
+The East Anglian Railways soon acquired the Ely and Huntingdon Railway, but it did not consider that progressing the completion of the Ely and Huntingdon scheme was worthwhile, and it allowed the powers to lapse.
 In August 1862 the Eastern Counties Railway merged with other lines to form the Great Eastern Railway; this heralded a change of policy in that the Great Eastern Railway decided to encourage local schemes for connecting and feeder railways.

 Accordingly in the Autumn of 1863 two prominent landowners, Oliver Claude Pell of Wilburton and Frederick Camps of Haddenham, generated enough support from other landowners in the area to consider building a line linking Ely and Sutton, about a third of the extent of the unbuilt Ely to St Ives line.
 The route was planned at first to be direct via Witchford, but Pell and Camps insisted on a route further south to serve their estates and the planned route of the line was altered accordingly.
 This had the incidental benefit of aligning the route on lower ground throughout, with easy gradients.
 The line was to be known as the Ely, Haddenham and Sutton Railway.

 The Great Eastern Railway considered assisting the promoters of the Ely, Haddenham and Sutton Railway, but they were sceptical about its potential profitability.
 Now the local company proposed an extension from Sutton to Somersham on the St Ives to March line and this changed the GER position, as they saw this as a threat to their strategic intentions, potentially facilitating an incursion by the Great Northern Railway.

 Authorisation

 The GER were therefore anxious to dissuade the local company from the Somersham extension, and they offered to support the local scheme to the extent of one third of the required capital if they would drop it.
-This was agreed to, and the Ely, Haddenham and Sutton Railway got its Act of Parliament on 23 June 1864.
+This was agreed to, and the Ely, Haddenham and Sutton Railway got its act of Parliament, the Ely, Haddenham and Sutton Railway Act 1864 (27 & 28 Vict. c. lxxxvi), on 23 June 1864.
 Share capital was £36,000 with borrowing powers of £12,000.
 The GER was authorised to subscribe £12,000, and the EH&SR had running powers to enter Ely station.

 A construction contract was let to W S Simpson of Ely in the sum of £48,000; early in 1866 the EH&SR agreed a working arrangement with the GER, for 50% of gross receipts.